realm/realm-dotnet/README.md

 ## Getting Started

-Please see the detailed instructions in our [User Guide](https://www.mongodb.com/docs/atlas/device-sdks/sdk/dotnet/install/) to add Realm to your solution.
+Please see the detailed instructions in our [Quick Start](/Guides/quick-start.md) to add Realm to your solution.

 ## Documentation

-The documentation can be found at [mongodb.com/docs/atlas/device-sdks/sdk/dotnet/](https://www.mongodb.com/docs/atlas/device-sdks/sdk/dotnet/).
+The documentation can be found in the [Guides/](/Guides/README.md) directory.

-The API reference is located at [mongodb.com/docs/realm-sdks/dotnet/latest/](https://www.mongodb.com/docs/realm-sdks/dotnet/latest/).
+Generate API reference docs from the [Docs/](/Docs/Readme.md) directory.

 ## Getting Help